kubeflow/website/content/en/docs/components/katib/early-stopping.md

 }
 ```

-If you check status for the early stopped trial:
+Check the status of the early stopped trial by running this command:

 ```shell
 kubectl get trial median-stop-2ml8h96d -n <experiment-namespace>
 ```

-You should be able to view `EarlyStopped` status for the trial:
+and you should be able to view `EarlyStopped` status for the trial:

 ```shell
 NAME                   TYPE           STATUS   AGE median-stop-2ml8h96d   EarlyStopped   True     15m
 ```

-As well, you can check the results on the Katib UI.
+In addition, you can check your results on the Katib UI.
-The trial statuses on the experiment monitor page looks as follows:
+The trial statuses on the experiment monitor page should look as follows:

 <img src="/docs/images/katib/katib-early-stopping-trials.png"
   alt="UI form to view trials"
   class="mt-3 mb-3 border border-info rounded">

-You can click on the early stopped trial name to get reported metrics before this
+You can click on the early stopped trial name to get reported metrics before
-trial is early stopped:
+this trial is early stopped:

 <img src="/docs/images/katib/katib-early-stopping-trial-info.png"
   alt="UI form to view trial info"